znikola/es6-typescript-import-sorter/README.md

 ## Debugging the CLI

-- Temporarly add a call to `cliSort` function from `src/cli/index.ts` with a desired configuration, i.e.:
+- Temporarly add a call to `cliSort` function in `src/cli/index.ts` with a desired configuration, i.e.:

 ```
 cliSort({